-Over three miles, a dozen obstacles, and the absolute certainty that one challenge would involve electrocution is where my thoughts tumbled around as I waited to Tough Mudder.
+Over 3 miles, a dozen obstacles, and the absolute certainty that one challenge would involve electrocution is where my thoughts tumbled around as I waited to start the Tough Mudder.

 Initially, I scheduled the event for July 2020, but it was canceled with everything else that year.
 I tried to get a refund since the enthusiasm that coursed through my veins was squandered on avoiding things like crowds and mass transit.

 Unfortunately, the staff at Tough Mudder said no.

 The registration was $65.
 Significant enough to rule out a donation to the mudder industry.
 Instead, I used a credit from a canceled flight to fund a way to Minneapolis for round two in 2021.